 Based on the constraints identified in Table 3.5-2, there are no policy-driven upgrades identified in the Greater Bay and the North of Greater Bay interconnection planning areas.
 To mitigate the Collinsville-Pittsburg constraint, it is recommended to reduce the overall series compensation on the Table Mountain-Vaca-Collinsville-Tesla 500 kV path.
+The ISO continue to will work with PG&E for feasibility and determination of the most effective series cap arrangement for the 500 kV path.
 For the Humboldt Bay Area 60 kV constraint, the reliability-driven project identified in Chapter 2 as the Garberville Area Reinforcement project will mitigate the identified constraint.